SamGurr/RClub/sessions/3_3_2023_Git_workshop/20230303_time_to_git_started.md

  use <span style="color:green">git branch</span> to see what branch you are in

 ```
-git branch
+git branch -r
 ```

 * *the output will list all existing branches with your highlighted/bold.

 - NOTE:  Notice that the branch you are in  is also shown in () at the end of our git command directory

 (2) Navigate to the teamwork branch